Our alumni can be found all over the world in many exciting and varied fields. Following is a list of some of our alumni and where they are now!

 We want to hear from you!

 Are you a Biology Department Alumni?
 We want to know more about where you are now!
 Please take a few moments to e-mail us and let us know about your life after Skidmore.
-All information will be kept confidential unless you give permission for it to posted on this website.
+All information will be kept confidential unless you give permission for it to be posted on this website.